At the Immigrant's Table

 • Directions

-• Preheat oven to 360F.
+• Preheat the oven to 360F.
 Prepare a large roasting pan or baking sheet.
 Pat chicken dry with paper towels.

 • If using large potatoes, cut them into wedges.
 If using small, new potatoes, wash them and leave whole, or cut into halves.